hadimsnj/SGRACEx1/demo/README.md

 To use the demo to emulate the hardware accelerator and explore quantization targets.

-6. In this scenario there is no FPGA hardware bit files but the quantization/dequantization hardware stages are emulated in software.
+6. In this scenario the FPGA hardware bit files are not used but the quantization/dequantization hardware stages are emulated in software.
 This is useful to explore possible quantization strategies and targets on a desktop computer or to generate pretrained models that can then be used by hardware.
+Make sure that **fake_quantization** is set to 1 in config.py so the quantization processes are emulated in software.
+If **fake_quantization** is set to 0 then floating-point precision is used.

-7. Complete step 1 to setup the experiment.
-We will use the notebook located in the emulation directory to test this feature.
+7. Complete the previous step 1 to setup the experiment.
+We will use the python script located in the emulation directory to test the emulation mode.

-8. Check the value of device in config.py and select emulation target as either cpu or cuda:0.
+8. Check the value of **device** in config.py and select emulation target as either cpu or cuda:0.
 (0 identifies your GPU number)

-9. MAKE SURE that acc is set to 0 in config.py since we are not going to use the hardware accelerator.
-MAKE SURE that fake_quantization is set to 1 in config.py so the quantization processes are emulated in software.
+9. MAKE SURE that **acc** is set to 0 in config.py since we are not going to use the hardware accelerator.

 10. The hardware library makes it easy to use the emulation since the only key steps are: